Kaloszer/noisy-neighbor-ffmpeg/README.md

 1. Clone this repo (as quietly as your neighbors are not).
 2. Install the dependencies (you'll need ffmpeg and Bun).
+3. `bun install` - to install the dependencies as if it were good ol' npm
 3. Place your video files in the `input_videos` directory.
 4. Run the script:
    ```